joerx/craftberry/README.md

 # craftberry
-Minecraft server on a Pi using k3s
+Minecraft server on a Pi using k3s.
+Because why not?